simpleRTK2B-F9R hookup guide

 This hookup guide assumes that you are already used to simpleRTK2B board with its interfaces, which are described in the simpleRTK2B V3 hookup guide.

 The ZED-F9R module combines IMU data (accelerometer+gyroscope), GNSS measurements, vehicle wheel sensor or speed information by software, and a dedicated dynamic model to provide high accurate positioning where GNSS alone would fail.

-But the amazing thing of F9R is that is able to keep this 20cm where ZED-F9P cannot: driving under trees, next to high building, or even in tunnels!
+But the amazing thing of F9R is that is able to keep centimeter precision where ZED-F9P cannot: driving under trees, next to high building, or even in tunnels!

 Let’s see how we can try this with simpleRTK2B-F9R.

 It is important to note that F9R RTK+INS doesn’t work on any vehicle.